jonburdon/generative-art/README.md

 The Hypnotic Squares effect uses recursion within the drawrect function.
 This function calls itself repeatedly with a reducing sized square until the steps are reduced to zero

 Future plans:
-1. Add interactions so the user can change colours and elements within the art by mouse interactions
+1. [done] Add interactions so the user can change colours and elements within the art by mouse interactions
-2. Generate unique and original art
+2. Unique Project - Sushi Wall
+* Staggered Grid
+* Grid can be any size
+* Different styled circles
+* Circles appear in groups, dependent on each other
+* Mouse interactions